Automated Reinforcement Learning: An Overview: Markov Decision Process Components

-Focusing on the limitation of the reverse learning with random walk, a new approach is presented in \cite{ivanovic2019barc} for highly dynamic and unstable systems where previous method breaks down.
-Similar to \cite{florensa2017reverse}, the backward learning method in \cite{ivanovic2019barc} starts from the state in the vicinity of the goal state and increases the distance when the agent demonstrates mastery in solving the problem.
-Unlike \cite{florensa2017reverse}, where the state space expands by random walk, in \cite{ivanovic2019barc} the new states are obtained by computing approximate backward reachable set (BRS).
-BRS is the set of all points in the state space that the agent is able to reach a certain region in a fixed and short amount of time.
-The main contribution of this work is to update the state space in the way that only reachable states from goal state are preserved.
+Curriculum learning is useful for training in environments with sparse rewards.
+In many tasks, such as robot navigation, the search space is large and only the goal state yields a positive reward.
+Curriculum learning addresses this by starting training from states near the goal and gradually increasing difficulty as the initial states are placed farther away.
+In \cite{florensa2017reverse}, a dynamic programming-based curriculum learning method is proposed to address reward sparsity.
+The approach begins training from states near the goal and continues until the agent demonstrates mastery.
+Then, new start states are generated via random walks from previously learned states, gradually expanding the search space.
+The so-called \textit{reverse learning} strategy effectively mitigates sparse reward challenges.
+Similarly to \cite{florensa2017reverse}, the backward learning method in \cite{ivanovic2019barc} starts from the state in the vicinity of the goal state and increases the distance when the agent demonstrates mastery in solving the problem.
+Unlike \cite{florensa2017reverse}, where the state space expands by random walk, the new states are obtained by computing an approximate backward reachable set, which represents all points in the state space that the agent is able to reach a certain region in a fixed and short amount of time.

-Although curriculum learning is helpful in solving sparsity, their main application is in goal searching tasks.
+Although curriculum learning is helpful in solving sparsity, its main application is in goal-searching tasks.
 Using curriculum learning in COPs is quite challenging.
 Learning heuristics in these problems might not be adapted with curriculum learning because the optimal solutions are not usually available in advance.
-Therefore, using curriculum learning in a reinforcement learning pipeline is limited to goal-based problems where the goal state is available.
+Hence, curriculum learning in a RL pipeline is limited to goal-based tasks where the goal state is available.